rafzby/alexa-weather-skill/README.md

 ### Prerequisites

-This project requires *python3.5*!
+This project requires *python3.5*

 Create an account on http://openweathermap.org/api and get the API KEY.

-Create .env file in project directory and complete it as below:
+Create *.env* file in project directory and complete it as below:

 ```
 API_KEY=1234567890ABCDEFGH